-(b) Tier 1 leverage ratio represents total tier 1 capital as a percentage of total average assets.
+(a) Tier 1 leverage ratio represents Tier 1 capital as a percentage of total average assets, after certain adjustments.
+All other ratios presented above represent the applicable capital measure as a percentage of risk-weighted assets.

-At December 31, 2015, Synchrony and the Bank were well-capitalized under applicable regulatory capital standards.
+At June 30, 2016, Synchrony and the Bank were well-capitalized under applicable regulatory capital standards.